ejbergdk/loconet-avrda/README.md

 This code has only been tested with the AVR running at 24 MHz.
 Slower clock speeds should be possible, but it's not guaranteed.

 Yes, I know.
-Documentation is scarce right now.
-Work is in progress.
+Documentation is somewhat scarce right now.
+The wiki page has been started.